Maria Palmer

 Maria Palmer (born Maria Pichler; 5 September 1917 – 6 September 1981) was an Austrian-born American actress.
+She appeared on stage as a child actor in various Max Reinhardt productions, then trained as a dancer, joining the Bodenwieser Ensemble.
+She studied drama and voice at the Vienna Conservatory before emigrating to the United States in 1938 and moving into film, and later television.

 Early life

-Palmer was born and raised in Vienna, Austria-Hungary (now Vienna, Austria) on 5 September 1917.
+Palmer was born and raised in Vienna, then Austria-Hungary, today Austria, on 5 September 1917.
 She first appeared on stage as a child actor, in various Max Reinhardt productions.
 She trained as a dancer, and was a member of the Bodenwieser Ensemble.
 She later studied drama and voice at the Vienna Conservatory.

 Career

-In 1938, a year before the outbreak of war, Palmer emigrated with her parents to the United States.
+In 1938, a year before the outbreak of World War II, Palmer emigrated with her parents to the United States.
 She first performed on the stage in New York City, most notably in the 1942 production of The Moon Is Down.